pforret/blog.splashing/_topic/city/belfast.md

 ---
 # Belfast

 Belfast  is the capital and largest city of Northern Ireland, standing on the banks of the River  Lagan on the east coast.
-It is the 12th-largest city in the United Kingdom and the second-largest on the island of Ireland.
-It had a population of 343,542 in 2019.
-Belfast suffered greatly during the violence that accompanied the partition of Ireland, and especially during the more recent conflict known as the Troubles.

-By the early 19th century, Belfast was a major port.
+It is the 12th-largest city in the United Kingdom and the second-largest in Ireland.
+It had a population of 345,418 in 2021.By the early 19th century, Belfast was a major port.
+It played an important role in the Industrial Revolution in Ireland, briefly becoming the biggest  linen-producer in the world, earning it the nickname Linenopolis.
+By the time it was granted city status in 1888, it was a major centre of Irish linen production,  tobacco-processing and rope-making.

 ## Unsplash photos